sumendar/sumendar.github.io/content/home/teaching.md

 +++

-I taught "<a href = "https://github.com/sumendar/FoundationOfStatsDSAIMLwithR-apr18" target="_blank">Data Science Using R</a>" and "<a href = "https://github.com/sumendar/FoundationOfStatsDSAIMLwithPython-june18" target="_blank">Data Science Using Python</a>" Online Course at </br> <a href = "http://www.lucidittraining.com/" target="_blank">LUCID IT Training</a> and other institutions as a freelance trainer
+I taught "<a href = "https://github.com/sumendar/FoundationOfStatsDSAIMLwithR-apr18" target="_blank">Data Science Using R</a>" and "<a href = "https://github.com/sumendar/FoundationOfStatsDSAIMLwithPython-june18" target="_blank">Data Science Using Python</a>" Online Course at </br> <a href = "http://www.lucidittraining.com/" target="_blank">LUCID IT Training</a> and currently teaching as a freelance trainer for other institutions
 Formerly associated as a part time faculty for B.Com and B.Sc(mathematics, statistics and computer science) under graduate students of:
   - *Siva Sivani Degree College*
   - *LN Gupta Degree College*